Bundesliga: New season, same Bayern Munich | DW | 18.09.2020

 Everything about the start of the 2020-21 Bundesliga season felt familiar.
 Bayern sweeping past the opposition and ending the contest by halftime, Schalke impressing for the first minute and then crumbling in the fourth - even the eerily empty stadium felt familiar.
 While fans have begun to return in small numbers around Germany, a recent rise in infections in Bavaria led local health authorities to change their decision about the proposed 7,500 originally due to attend on Friday night.

 Despite their being just 26 days since their Champions League victory in Lisbon, Bayern showed no signs of fatigue.
-They gracefully glided around the pitch and in between the blue of Schalke's jerseys.
+They sped around the pitch, darting in between the blue of Schalke's jerseys.

 "It doesn't matter how big the steps are but rather that they are in the right direction," Hansi Flick said of Bayern's new season before the game.
 It's safe to say that opening the new league season with a 8-0 win is very much a big step in the right direction.
 In truth, the only difference was the impressive presence of Leroy Sané in red and the new numbers on the back of Joshua Kimmich (six) and Serge Gnabry (seven).
 The rest was familiarly devastating.